History

 Current state

-Currently, the only medieval element of the church is the tower from the 14th century.
-It is topped with an 18th-century spire and four pinnacles that match the tower’s style.
-The nave was replaced by a new building in the 18th century, and the chancel was thoroughly rebuilt.
-There are also not many traces of the monastery buildings, only on Priory Street there is a group of rebuilt buildings of medieval origin, currently occupied by the local community hall, one of which has a late-Gothic window bay.
+Currently, the only almost completely preserved medieval element of the priory church is the tower from the 14th century.
+It is topped with an 18th-century spire and four pinnacles, which stylistically match the tower.
+The nave and chancel are replaced by a new structure from the 18th and 19th centuries, while the early modern structure being moved slightly to the south, so that the interior of the tower now opens onto the aisle rather than the nave.
+Medieval floor tiles have been preserved in the southern aisle.
+Some date from the 13th century, most from the 15th century, with one marked with the date 1465.
+In addition, the lower part of a Romanesque inter-nave pillar is visible in the nave, with its base below the level of the present floor.
+There are not many traces of the priory buildings; only on Priory Street there is a group of rebuilt buildings of medieval date, currently occupied by the local community centre.
+One of them has a preserved late Gothic bay window from the mid-15th century.

 bibliography: